HariSekhon/Nagios-Plugins/README.md

 ### Support for Bugs or Feature Requests ###

-Please raise a ticket on Github (Issues near the top right).
+Please raise a ticket on Github for any bugs or problems encountered in the use of this code (Issues near the top right).
+Please make sure you have run ```make``` to pull the latest library submodule and built the necessary CPAN modules, (see [Quick Setup](https://github.com/harisekhon/nagios-plugins#quick-setup) above)

+Make sure you paste the full output when using the ```-vvv``` switch in to the issue ticket.
+If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` found in my toolbox repo [Toolbox](https://github.com/harisekhon/toolbox)

 ### Contributions ###